alexgo-io/alexlab-doc/docs/product-features/surge/key-concepts.md

 Staking in ALEX Surge allows liquidity providers to commit their LP tokens to a specific pool in exchange for `$ALEX` rewards.
 By staking, participants help strengthen liquidity pools while earning rewards based on the total amount staked in each round.

-Once staked, LP tokens remain locked until the end of the reward emission phase.
-At that point, stakers can harvest their rewards and unstake their LP tokens.
+**LP tokens can only be staked during the staking phase of each Surge round and remain locked until the end of the reward emission phase.** At that point, stakers can harvest their rewards and unstake their LP tokens.
 Rewards are distributed proportionally, meaning pools with more staked LP tokens and higher votes receive a larger share of `$ALEX`.

 Staking is optional but offers an additional incentive for liquidity providers looking to maximize their returns in ALEX Surge.